 Premises liability injuries can be serious, and when they happen to you, you need to be ready to fight for the compensation you deserve.
 No matter where you were injured, we’re ready to act for you if your injuries were the result of a property owner’s negligence.

 If you have some questions or would like to get started, schedule an appointment with an Orange County premises liability lawyer.
 We offer free consultations so you know in advance what to expect from our firm.
-Give Kohan & Bablove, LLP a call at 1-844-404-2400 or fill out the form below.
+Give Kohan & Bablove, Injury Attorneys a call at 1-844-404-2400 or fill out the form below.